Engineering-Research-and-Development/arise-poc/docs/ARISE_PoC_Tutorial_Extended.md

 </p>

 - Construct your query to fetch the desired data, selecting the appropriate visualization type (e.g., graph, table, gauge) from the options.
+More information on how to structure queries useful for creating dashboardscan be found in this <a href="#exampleQueryDashobard">paragraph </a> of the present tutorial

 <p align="center">
   <img src="../docs/images/insert_query.png" alt="Insert Query">